jaceldran/base-frontend-test/solution/vanilla/README.md

 ## Challenges I faced

 To be honest, really not many for this version.
-I had previous experience doing similar things.
+I had previous experience doing similar things and was sure of getting a decent result.
 This is a demo video of a project I am working in my spare time (better with subtitles on).

 <a href="https://www.youtube.com/watch?v=zlhKdb0nZCc">
 <img src="https://img.youtube.com/vi/zlhKdb0nZCc/0.jpg">